Avg: 3.5 from 2 votes

 The fourth and final pitch starts with dodging a roof (15 meters, 5.6) and then makes a long traverse left before topping out.
 The descent off the summit, towards the highway, is harder than 4th Class.
 A harder direct finish is possible, but I forget how hard.

 HISTORY: this bold connection is not described in any of the modern guide books to Boulder Canyon.
 After researching all the guides at the AAC Library, only Jim Erickson's book briefly tells of Rob Candelaria's bold lead: "...head up to a roof and turn it right (5.9) to rejoin Jackson's Wall Direct..."
-(Rocky Heights, 1980) We all know that 5.9 is a sandbag today, but, in Rocky Heights, the first pitch of the Bastille's West Buttress was rated 5.8+!
+(Rocky Heights, 1980) Today, most agree that 5.9 for BC is a sandbag, but, in Rocky Heights, the first pitch of the Bastille's West Buttress was rated 5.8+!